-Table 1: Wheat flour prices in Khorog per 50 kg packages in TS in 2018 regimes as well physical-material factors infrastructure as conditions shape the urban wheat system of Khorog.
-The map (Fig. 5) depicting major trading the wheat routes in business is primarily based on the statements of the interview partners as well as on the existing road system (Chabot & Tondel 2011: 14).
+Table 1: Wheat flour prices in Khorog per 50 kg packages in TS in 2018 regimes as well physical-material factors such as infrastructure conditions shape the urban wheat system of Khorog.
+The map (Fig. 5) depicting major trading routes in the wheat business is primarily based on the statements of the interview partners as well as on the existing road system (Chabot & Tondel 2011: 14).